MC3DS-Save-Research/MC3DS-Save-Analysis/README.md

 ### VDB file format
 There are 3 types of .vdb files.
-One of the types is based on NBT
+One of the types is based on NBT.
 Other two are unknown.

 ### Level.dat